No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Step 4: Interviews

 The auditor conducts interviews with managers to gain an understanding of the procedures and policies in place and evaluate their implementation.
-Subsequently, workers are interviewed individually and in groups to gather their experiences and personal views on working conditions.
-Interviewees are encouraged to speak freely, and no managers or representatives should be present during worker interviews to ensure openness.
+Subsequently, interviewers conduct individual and group interviews with workers to gather their experiences and personal views on working conditions.
+They encourage interviewees to speak freely, ensuring that no managers or representatives are present during the interviews to maintain openness.

 Step 5: Review of Records